general terms and conditions for addo sign

 twoday ensures that all machines and servers are equipped with antivirus software to block viruses, malware, etc. The network is protected by firewalls to ensure protection against unauthorized access.

-twoday ensures that Addo Sign follows industry standards.
+twoday ensures that Addo Sign (the Solution) follows industry standards.
 All external communication is encrypted using up to 2048 bit.

 Communication from IT Relation and Cloud Factory